fidum/laravel-nova-metrics-polling/README.md

     use SupportsPolling;
 ```

 Then in the Dashboard, Resource or Lens `cards` method where you have registered your card you can call `refreshIntervalSeconds` and pass in the number of seconds you want the interval to be between refresh requests.
+You can
+also pass closure as needed.

 ```php
 use App\Nova\Metrics\NewUsers;